 This single-page app example uses React with TypeScript for the frontend and Node.js for the backend.
-Tailwind CSS styles the app, and Nodemailer handles email confirmations for new users who successfully sign up.
+Tailwind CSS styles the app, and Nodemailer manages email confirmations for new users who successfully sign up.

-Since this is a React app, the example covers the Webpack steps to compile it into a single file.
-Embed the file in your help center theme and upload it.
+Since you work with a React app, the example covers the Webpack steps to compile it into a single file.
+You embed the file in your help center theme and upload it.
 Follow the sections below for each set of steps:

-- Develop: Create the custom page using React with TypeScript and Node.js.
+- Step 1: Develop the custom page using React with TypeScript and Node.js

-- Bundle: Configure Webpack to bundle the custom page
+- Step 2: Configure Webpack to bundle the custom page

-- Embed: Integrate the project into your theme and publish it to the help center
+- Step 3: Embed and integrate the project into your theme and publish it to the help center

-Develop: Create the custom page using React with TypeScript and Node.js.
+Step 1: Develop the custom page using React with TypeScript and Node.js

 Custom pages let you develop using any preferred web tech stack.
-Many prefer using React.js with Node.js for backend development.
+Many developers prefer React.js with Node.js for backend development.
 Each technology has its own nuances and specifications.
-Here are some technical considerations:
+Consider the following technical points:

 React

-Use Create React App for custom pages since it’s a single-page application framework.
-The VIP Support sign-up page above makes two requests.
-One generates a secure token for backend authentication.
-The other submits actual data.
+Use Create React App for custom pages since this framework supports single-page applications.
+The VIP Support sign-up page above makes two requests: one request generates a secure token for backend authentication, and the other submits actual data.

 The example custom page changes user profiles and organizations within Zendesk.
-If your page makes similar requests, validate data from the frontend before the request.
-Backend validation is essential, but frontend validation ensures clean data, especially from user inputs.
+If your page makes similar requests, validate data from the frontend before you send the request.
+Backend validation plays a crucial role, but frontend validation ensures clean data, especially from user inputs.

-Remember, a custom page is just one part of your help center.
+Remember that a custom page forms just one part of your help center.
 Ensure any functionality, branding, or styling aligns with your help center as a whole.

 Consider these design aspects: